 Our Democracy Friendly Schools programme is based on our learning from over 1,700 children and young people in Kirklees and the recommendations of our Young Commissioners.
 Our young citizens told us how we can help them to grow the skills, confidence and connections they want, in the way that they want.
 You can find out more about what we learned in our Growing a stronger youth council report.

 Get involved – sign up

 We welcome expressions of interest from schools anywhere in Kirklees who would like to join our programme, at any time.
 Have a look at these pages for more information about what you can expect and the benefits for children, young people and schools.
-We’ve included an online form you can fill in to let us know that you’re interested.
+Then get involved by filling in our online form.

 Our latest news

 How Kirklees Council’s pioneering Democracy Friendly Schools programme is inspiring young people to get involved in local democracy (LGiU)

 “I’m delighted to see the Democracy Friendly Schools programme getting under way.
 This is a really important part of our work to grow a stronger local democracy in Kirklees.
 Our Democracy Working Group have been really impressed with the young people who have been involved in developing this work.
 They have told us that they want local democracy to be a normal part of growing up, so that it becomes part of everyday life for all young people.
 We are keen to support more young citizens to get involved.

 “I would encourage all schools to take the opportunity to participate – please help us to make sure that every school in Kirklees becomes democracy friendly.”

 Leader of Kirklees Council and Cabinet Lead for Democracy

 Our aim is for local democracy to be part of everyday life, for everyone.